What Is No Code? Understanding The Other Big Trend In Software Development

 Automation tools are more accessible than traditional code software, which allows citizen developers to use them.

 The user interface in no code is quite simple.
 Building apps usually require that you drag and drop components.
-Some tools might still require some training, but nothing compared with the trainings professional developers have gone through.
+Some tools might still require some training, but nothing compared with the training professional developers have gone through.

 What Is the Cost for No Code Tools?